pingidentity/pingidentity-devops-getting-started/docs/dockerImageRef-pingfederate.md

 * `pingdownloader`

-    Used to download product build images.
+    Used to download product Docker images.

 ## Ports Exposed